Are you familiar with an area of extra tissue that can form at the base of the neck, or what’s known as a Dowager’s Hump?

 Complete three sets of 15 repetitions.

-Click to button below to register or learn more.
+Click the button below to get started.